CCAHybridLab/HLResources/Arduino/Tutorials/Solenoid+Switches/README.md

 Read more to understand how 4 pin button work from (https://makeabilitylab.github.io/physcomp/arduino/buttons.html)

 ### Pullup Resistor
+This part is to explain how the coding works and why 'pullup' was used instead of 'input' What is a pull up? why not just use input and

 ### Build It
 Follow this diagram to test out for your own, **watch out for the LED placement:** the longer side is **positive** that goes to digital pin 13 and 12, shorter side is **negative** that goes to ground.